xylo/intellij-postfix-templates/README.md

 in a Java file.
 If the completion popup does not automatically show up, press *Ctrl+SPACE*.
 Select the `.toInt` template and see how it is expanded.

-## Preconfigured Java templates for Scala users and those who want to simplify their life
+## Preconfigured Java templates which bring a tiny bit of the Scala/Kotlin feeling to Java

 The following templates are shipped with the plugin and shall provide you with a template basis and with some useful examples:
 * `.toByte`, `.toShort`, `.toChar`, `.toInt`, `.toLong`, `.toFloat`, `.toDouble`, `.format` - convert strings and numbers